allegro/blog/_posts/2023-02-16-learning-from-noisy-data.md

 i.e. it is influenced by individual sample features.
 As such, we plan to further evaluate the methods for increasing model robustness with a real-world dataset perturbed by instance-dependent noise.

-If you'd like to know more about label noise and model robustness, please refer to the papers listed below.
+If you’d like to know more about label noise and model robustness, please refer to the papers listed below.

 ## References